istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 See [Verifying that identities were created for workloads](#verifying-that-identities-were-created-for-workloads) to check issued identities.

+Note that `SPIRE workload registrar` is used on [quick start](#option-1:-quick-start) section.

 ### Option 2: Manual Registration

 To improve workload attestation security robustness, SPIRE is able to verify against a group of selector values based on different parameters.
+Skip these steps if you installed `SPIRE` by following the [quick start](#option-1:-quick-start) since it uses automatic registration.

 1. To generate an entry for an Ingress Gateway with a set of selectors such as the pod name and pod UID: